Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 ---
 I kind of like how all my thoughts on this are in a 'technically indeterminate' mode.
 I haven't published anything yet.
 I could be really wrong without having strongly declared any position.

-Nobody's ever going to tell you that the world was nearly destroyed by a dragon courtesan, and certainly one hopes it isn't true.

 ---
 Back to [[authors-nonfiction]]